 There are excellent teaching and research facilities for geology and geophysics, and we offer undergraduate and graduate programs in Geology, Geophysics, Environmental Earth Science, and Paleobiology.
-The department is also home to the oldest undergraduate student society on campus, the Ore Gangue, which celebrated its 75th Anniversary in 2009.
+The department is also home to the oldest undergraduate student society on campus, the Ore Gangue, which is celebrating its 85th Anniversary in 2019.

 Please explore the website to discover more about the Department of Geological Sciences.